jimmy-lan/node-authentication-starter/docs/api/authentication.md

 This means, if you fail to store the new tokens and continue to use the expired ones, the server will attempt to generate new tokens on every request.
 As a result, your client will start to receive **429 - Rate Limited** errors very quickly.

-?> **Tips:** The access token can expire any time.
+?> **Tips:** The access token can expire at any time.
 It is considered best practices having some universal logic on the front-end to handle these response headers.